This timeline explains some of the changes we’ve seen to the drinks design since the first-ever

 2007 – A classic design

-A simple, bold approach with a single white ribbon.
+Changing up the previous design, a simple and bold approach was taken with a single white ribbon.

 2011 – 125 years of happiness